gbmhunter/blog/content/electronics/teardowns/cavro-xl3000-8-port-syringe-pump-teardown/index.md

 categories: [ "Electronics", "Teardowns" ]
 date: 2013-03-03
 draft: false
+lastmod: 2013-03-03
-tags: [ "Cavro", "XL-3000", "syringe pump", "teardown", "electronics", "OEM" ]
+tags: [ "Cavro", "XL-3000", "syringe pump", "teardown", "electronics", "OEM", "Hamilton", "Tecan US", "Emerald Bio" ]
 title: "Cavro XL-3000 8-port Syringe Pump Teardown"
 type: "page"
 ---

-This was an OEM model, so the exact part number of the unit was a little hard to determine.
+This page details the teardown of a Cavro XL-3000 pump.
+I had an OEM model, so the exact part number of the unit was a little hard to determine.
 I contacted both Tecan US and Emerald Bio with a request for the Operator's manual.
 This is the reply I got from Tecan US.

 <blockquote>Sorry Geoff, Our company works direct with OEM's, and unless you have directly purchased product from us, we are not able to help with your inquiry.
 Please contact company where you purchased from for support.
 Thank you</blockquote>

 I found the schematic "[Metrolab Wiring Diagram](http://www.frankshospitalworkshop.com/equipment/documents/automated_analyzer/service_manuals/Metrolab%202300%20-%20Wiring%20diagram.pdf)" which had the following section in it.

 {{< img src="m2300p-cpu-to-cavro-xl3000-schematic.jpg" caption="Image from http://www.frankshospitalworkshop.com/equipment/documents/automated_analyzer/service_manuals/Metrolab%202300%20-%20Wiring%20diagram.pdf."  width="900px" >}}

 Although there was no reference to the PCB fingers on the XL3000, the pinout is strangely similar.